How to Trade Penny Stocks Using Trading Charts

 - Share Consolidation: When the base of shareholders turns over, it can be very good for the penny stock prices.
 Simply put, newer owners typically have a positive expectation for the investment they just bought, and are much less likely to sell any time soon.
 When the penny stock's price trades sideways on higher-than-average volume, it could be displaying a pattern of a possible higher price.

 - Candlestick Chart Patterns: Unlike the more common line graphs, or open-high-low-close (OHLC) trading charts, certain patterns demonstrate that a penny stock's trend is about to reverse, or that prices may fall (or rise) in the coming weeks and days.
-Some popular candlestick patterns are dark cloud cover, outside reversal pattern, Doji, Harami, engulfing, piercing, hammers.
+Some popular candlestick patterns are dark cloud cover, outside reversal pattern, Doji, Harami, engulfing, piercing, and hammers.

 - Gapping Stocks: When shares open higher (or lower) than where they traded the day before, this is known as gapping.
 For example, if a penny stock closes at $1.50, then re-opens the next day at $1.95, it represents a gap of 45 cents.